jreisinger/docs/data/notes/sec/basics.md

 Least privilege

-* concerns people and automated tools
+* people and programs (and they modules) should be able to access only what they need to do their job, and no more
-* should be able to access only what they need to do their job, and no more
+* this limits the blast radius when system gets compromised
 * deny by default

 Defense in depth